Skip navigation links

 6 CFU - First Year, First Semester

 Teaching - and attending - a course on the History of Contemporary Architecture and Urbanism in Florence implies a deep investigation into, and a specific interest in, the origins of Western culture, its theories and fortunes.
 Issues of intellectual freedom and artistic creativity, colonialism and cultural predominance, cross-fertilization and globalization are essential to define our modern ideas on architecture, cultural heritage, preservation and marketing strategies of historic sites, urban centres, and man-made landscapes.
-Addressing the role of style, technology and sustainability in contemporary design and urban planning is therefore approached within a wider historical context.
-The course focuses on the development of architectural languages and urban forms in Italy, emphasizing the role of major monuments and centres, outstanding architects, and issues of cross-relations in Western European culture.
-A multidisciplinary approach emphasizes different interpretations of architecture, and their development over the centuries from the birth of the discipline to our days.
-Special attention is dedicated to the role of Italian and Western models in 19th and 20th century design and urban planning.
-The course includes lectures, guided readings, on-site visits in Florence and other Italian centres.
+Therefore, the role of style, technology and sustainability in contemporary design and urban planning is approached within a broader historical context.
+The course focuses on developing architectural languages and urban forms in Italy, emphasizing the role of significant monuments and centres, outstanding architects, and issues of cross-relations in Western European culture.
+A multidisciplinary approach emphasizes different interpretations of architecture and its development over the centuries, from the birth of the discipline to today.
+Special attention is dedicated to the role of Italian and Western models in 19th and 20th-century design and urban planning.
+The course includes lectures, guided readings, and on-site visits to Florence and other Italian centres.

 • ARCHITECTURE AND ECONOMIC FEASIBILITY